Motion Sickness In Pregnancy: Causes, Symptoms, And Remedies

 1. How long does motion sickness last during pregnancy?

 Symptoms of motion sickness typically go away when the motion ceases.
 But this may not always be the case.
-In some cases, they may last for a few hours or even days after you have traveled.
+In some cases, they may last for a few hours or even days after your travel during pregnancy.

 2. Is motion sickness a sign of pregnancy?